 - Mr. Anstiss: The Nominating Committee and the Board of Directors considered his extensive experience in the accounting industry.
-In addition, Mr. Anstiss' accounting background was instrumental in his appointment to the chairmanship of our Audit Committee. - Ms. Corley: The Nominating Committee and the Board of Directors considered her extensive experience in the legal and regulatory industries. - Mr. Hyman: The Nominating Committee and the Board of Directors considered his extensive experience in the investment analysis, management, and advisory industries. - Mr. Tune: The Nominating Committee and the Board of Directors considered his extensive experience in the investment analysis, management, and advisory industries.
+In addition, Mr. Anstiss' accounting background was instrumental in his appointment to the chairmanship of our Audit Committee. - Ms. Corley: In nominating Ms. Corley for re-election at the Annual Meeting, the Nominating Committee and the Board of Directors considered her extensive experience in the legal and regulatory industries including her substantial experience in providing advice and counsel on corporate governance matters in the financial services industry. - Mr. Hyman: In nominating Mr. Hyman for re-election at the Annual Meeting, the Nominating Committee and the Board of Directors considered his extensive experience in the investment analysis, management, and advisory industries and his experience serving as a director of another public company. - Mr. Tune: The Nominating Committee and the Board of Directors considered his extensive experience in the investment analysis, management, and advisory industries.